platformio/platformio-docs/ide/codeanywhere.rst

 Remote Firmware Uploading
 -------------------------

-Remote Firmware Uploading works in pair with :ref:`pio_remote`.
+Remote Firmware Uploading works in pair with :ref:`pioremote`.
 You can deploy firmware to any devices which are visible for :ref:`cmd_remote_agent`.

 1. Open Cloud IDE SSH Terminal